felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 Here are some questions I'd ask to determine requirements:

 * What data should we track for the events?
 Timestamps?
-Durations?
+Duration?
 Users and how we identify a user in our system?
 * Are we only concerned about the listed events?
 Should the API be extensible?
 * Can we combine `hover-in` an `hover-out` to a single `hover` metric?